andi1337x3/lmfit-py/README.rst

 LMfit-py
 ========
 See lmfit-py github page for details.
-This version has an updated exporter which allows to export data such that it can be stored in a hdf5 file.
+This version has an updated exporter which allows to export data such that it can be stored as a hdf5 file.